WindyCatHub/Journey-to-Data-Science/draft/Statistics on age.markdown

 However, gapped data is not very useful for futher analysis.
 So I converted each range to a number, choosing the middle value.
 For instance, in a range [0;9] the middle value would be 4,5.

 With this modification I wanted to see if there is any change in ages of people who get sick over time.
-If I would draw a scatter plot for this data ir would be grouped and ploted like dots in a line as I have just one number for each 10-year interval.
+If I would draw a scatter plot for this data it would be grouped and ploted like dots in a line as I have just one number for each 10-year interval.
 Hence I decided to add some random noise to my scatter plot to have a more smooth plot.

 ![]({{"/images/age scatter.png" | absolute_url}})